Pressed-Solutions/Summit-Functionality/readme.md

 # Usage

 - Install the plugin
-- Add a category termm for the various event days, and add the date in the ACF date field on each category item
+- Add a category term for the various event days, and add the date in the ACF date field on each category item
 - Add speakers under the “Summit Speakers” CPT menu item
 - Use the [supplied shortcodes](#available-shortcodes) as necessary to display speakers, downloads, etc.